 Have a predictable schedule:

 Go to bed at the same time and wake up at the same time.
 Have a rhythm you stick to.
-This makes it easier for your mind and body to rely on the same timing.
-If you do this, you will, after a while, wake up the same time every morning.
+This makes it easier for your mind and body to rely on the exact timing.
+If you do this, you will, after a while, wake up at the same time every morning.

 Food and drinks for sleep: